elastic/kibana/packages/kbn-config-schema/README.md

 ## Default values

 If you have an optional config field that you can have a default value for you may want to consider using dedicated `defaultValue` option to not deal with "defined or undefined"-like checks all over the place in your code.
-You have three options to provide a default value for the almost any schema primitive:
+You have three options to provide a default value for almost any schema primitive:

 * plain value that's known at the compile time
 * [reference](#references) to a value that will be "dereferenced" at the validation time